manuel12/nightwatch_automation/README.md

 The smoke tests are located inside the _tests/smokes_tests_ folder.

-In here the tests are created by instanciating the the Page Objects, located inside the _page_objects_ folder and using the functionalty provided by them for user intereactions.
-Then the browser object is used to make assertions of the page to test.
+In here the tests are created by instanciating the Page Objects located inside the _page_objects_ folder and using the functionalty provided by them to automate user intereactions.
+Then the browser object is used to make assertions of the current page.

 ### Running the tests